Auxiliary iterative schemes for the discrete operators on de Rham complex: Introduction

-When a new iterative method or preconditioning technique is proposed, the Laplace operator is always a standard test example.
+The $ 0 $-form $ d^*d $ operator on the complex \eqref{R3_complex} is the scalar Laplace operator $ -\Delta $, the $ 1 $-form is the Maxwell operator $ \nabla \times \nabla \times $ and the $ 2 $-form is the grad-div operator $ -\nabla(\nabla \cdot ) $.
+When a new iterative method or preconditioning technique is proposed, the Laplace operator is always a standard test model.
 The high efficiency in solving the discrete Laplace problems is almost the basic requirement for a good iterative technique.
 There are plenty of iterative techniques satisfying such requirement \cite{greenbaum1997iterative, MR1990645}.
-The main difference between the Laplace operator and the following two operators is the dimensions of their kernels.
-The kernel of the Laplace operator is usually caused by the shape of the domain or its boundary condition, and its dimension is a limited number.
+The main difference between the scalar Laplace operator and the following two operators is the dimensions of their kernels.
+The kernel of the scalar Laplace operator is usually caused by the shape of the domains or its boundary conditions, and its dimension is a limited number.
 From the complex \eqref{R3_complex}, we can find that the kernel of the Maxwell operator contains the space $ \nabla H(\textgrad) $ and the kernel of the grad-div operator contains the space $\nabla \times H(\textcurl) $.
 They are both infinite dimensional.
-When discretizing the two operators, there exist huge kernels in their corresponding algebraic systems, especially for large-scale problems.
+When discretizing the two operators, there exist huge kernels in their algebraic systems, especially for large-scale problems.
+These kernels cause essential difficulties in solving large algebraic systems with iterative methods.

-One of the two main feature of the multigrid method is error correction on the a coarse grid.
+One of the two main features of the multigrid method is error correction on a coarse grid \cite{MR2373954}.
 We discretize the Maxwell equation